Paths that should be treated as write-once (comma-separated Python regexes,

 Write Once Read Many – prevent accidental or malicious deletion.

-Path glob WORM mode
+Path regex WORM mode

-Application-level WORM enforced by PutFS itself, scoped by path glob.
+Application-level WORM enforced by PutFS itself, scoped by path regex.
 Useful when the underlying filesystem is not (or cannot be) made read-only – for example, a content-addressed data lake where path = checksum and re-uploads of the same key are expected.

 # Response when a PUT targets an existing WORM-matched key: